ricardoquesada/unijoysticle2/docs/amiga_atarist.md

 Tested on:

 * Atari ST 1040F: Unijoysticle can be self-powered.
-* Atari ST doesn't have a 3rd-button joystick, but it does a 2nd one.
+* Atari ST doesn't have a 3rd-joystick button, but it does a 2nd one.
   Use the "3-button firmware" to play games that use the 2nd button.
 * Connect DB9-extension cable
   * to Unijoysticle port 1.